Katie Holmes And Jamie Foxx Engaged? Ring Photo Sparked Engagement Rumors

 However, in the recent light of events, many sources reportedly believe that Tom was not surprised when the news of her ex-wife’s recent affair surfaced online because he knew about the alleged romance for years.

-But it does not mean that he is all excited and goofy for Katie and his old pal Jamie.
-A family friend revealed to Life & Style that Tom feels betrayed by his former wife and friend Jamie with whom he once shared screen space in Collateral.
+But it does not mean that he is all excited for Katie and his old pal Jamie.
+A family friend revealed to Life & Style that Tom feels betrayed by his former wife and friend, with whom he once shared screen space in Collateral.

 “Tom has known about Katie and Jamie’s secret relationship since the beginning, and it has always bothered him that they were hooking up.
 While Katie and Jamie did their best to keep things a secret from the world, Tom is too well-connected and found out about them shortly after their romance began.”

-The insider further shared: “Tom is shocked and upset that Katie is dating a costar he once considered a close friend.
+The insider further shared, “Tom is shocked and upset that Katie is dating a costar he once considered a close friend.
 He feels betrayed by both of them.”

 Meanwhile, there are rumors that Katie is reportedly flaunting her beautiful engagement ring to many of her friends.

-The insider claimed, “Katie has even worn her ring in front of friends, but she has always denied it was an engagement ring.”
+“Katie has even worn her ring in front of friends, but she has always denied it was an engagement ring,” the insider claimed.

-It is not officially confirmed whether Jamie Foxx has asked Katie Holmes to marry him but based on their previous relationships, it looks like the couple will prefer to take things slow for a while.
+It is not officially confirmed whether Jamie Foxx has asked Katie Holmes to marry him, but based on their previous relationships, it looks like the couple prefers to take things slow for a while.

 What are your views on the latest update on Katie Holmes and Jamie Foxx’s relationship?
-Sound off your views in the comments below.
+Sound off in the comments below.

 [Featured Image by Frazer Harrison/Getty Images]